 - You must be on an F-1 student visa.

-- You must have a minimum cumulative GPA of 3.00 or higher.
+- You must have a minimum cumulative GPA of 3.00.

 - You must be making satisfactory academic progress toward a degree at Boise State.